podio/podio-objc-platform/index.md

 PodioPlatformKit uses ARC and is based on NSURLSession, which means it supports iOS 7.0 and above and Mac OS X 10.9 and above.

-PodioPlatformKit is still in beta, so we suggest you use the latest code from the master branch.
 All examples here will be in Swift, but can be translated directly to Objective-C if preferred.

 ## Getting Started with Podio Platform